godot-go/godot-go/README.md

 # Godot Go Binding

-[Godot](https://github.com/godotengine/godot) is a cross-platform game engine
+[Godot](https://github.com/godotengine/godot) is a cross-platform game engine.

 ## Getting Started

+Please install Go version 1.15 or above to get the latest cgo improvements.
+I encourage everyone to install Go through [Go Version Manager](https://github.com/moovweb/gvm)

+### Generating Codegen

+The goimports package will need to be installed to run `go generate`:

+    go get golang.org/x/tools/cmd/goimports

 Codegen files are not checked into the project.
 You will need to generate those codegen files like so:

     go run mage.go generate

+### Testing

 Follow up by compiling and running the tests:

     go run mage.go test

-Compiling may take more than *10 minutes* because of the use of cgo.
+Compiling can take more than *10 minutes* because of the use of cgo.
 Please be patient.

 ## Releasing